Possible Applications Of BYOD

 What is BYOD?

-BYOD refers to allowing (even encouraging) employees to bring their own mobile devices to the workplace and to use them to access company documents and customer information in lieu of the traditional desk top computer.
+BYOD refers to allowing (even encouraging) employees to bring their own mobile devices to the workplace and to use them to access company documents and customer information in lieu of the traditional desktop computer.
 According to a white paper published by Ovum, 75 percent of companies in emerging markets, such as Brazil and Russia, allow BYOD, whereas only about 44 percent of companies in established markets like the United States and the United Kingdom have embraced the trend.

 How to use BYOD to your company’s advantage

 The concept of BYOD has a lot to recommend it.
 Employees, especially younger workers, like the idea of being able to handle their work and leisure activities on a single device.
 Increasingly, as employees work from home at least part of the week, a BYOD policy insures that they always have access to the company data needed to do their jobs.
 There’s also no denying that having employees use their own iPods, laptops and/or tablets can reduce your company’s IT expenditures significantly.
 Large companies, such as Kraft Food and Procter and Gamble have adopted BYOD policies.
-Even the U.S. government is working on a new BYOD inititiative.
-However, some industries are better suited to BYOD that others.
+Even the U.S. government is working on a new BYOD initiative.
+However, some industries are better suited to BYOD than others.

 Industries that can benefit most from BYOD